Mental Illness or Mental Health…hush! You shouldn’t talk about it, it’s a taboo!!!!!!!!! With approx.

 Though brains are not being made, we are able to see the early embryonic and fetal processes that contribute to brain development. (as told by Williams) San Diego researchers had reprogrammed patients’ skin cells to stem cells and thereby chemically coaxing them to become brain cells.
 They created mini-brains in the lab.
 Now, they are able to make patient specific stem cells.
 Ming, the first researcher to employ stem cells for exploring mental illness disorders has started to develop 3-d brain especially mini brains.
 Also, human stem cells are being used to find new drugs for mental disorders.
 The basic goal of stem cells is to create personalized medications for patients.
 Apart from mental health issues or mental illness, stem cell treatment could be given to cure other neurodegenerative disorders like Autism, cerebral palsy, Alzheimer’s and many more.

-So how many stem cells treatment centers are there?
-And in them which is the best treatment clinic in India?
+So how many stem cell therapy centers in India are?
+And in them which is the best treatment clinic in Delhi NCR?
 Advancells whose manifesto only is the power to cure had been healing n number of patients.
-The best treatment clinic in India indeed.
+The best stem cell treatment in India indeed.

 It’s time to cut the umbilical cord that we had unwantingly formed with depression, hidden insecurities and darkness.
 As women, we age early, though we are attached longer.
 Choose your umbilical and get the needed stem cell treatment, heal yourself.
 Seek support, help, talk but even if it doesn’t help, your umbilical cord will help.